ravirun/misfit-ravi/README.md

 ## Key Points to Cover

 1. **Core Theme**
-   - Exploring what the next generation will think of us
+   - Exploring a satirical letter to the future generation
    - Finding the satirical angle
    - Making it relatable and timeless